MarcoGarlet/Node.js/design_pattern/README.md

 * We can determine the type of the object at runtime, by the time of generating that class object.
 * See here an [example](code/creational/factory)
 * Why don’t we create the objects using new keyword?
 Because we want to separate the part of code that is most likely to change from the others.
-* In the future, if we need to modify the process of creating objects, we only need to change code inside the create() method of SimpleFactory class.
-So this client is not affected by these modifications.
+* We separate the concrete factories (Audi, BMW) from the abstract factory to adhere the Open-Closed Principle.
-* CONST: In case we want to add a new Car subclass, or delete an existing one, we have to change code in the factory’s create() method.
+* If we wrote abstract factory concrete, we would have an *orderCar* method with an internal switch case and every time we add a new Car Class the Factory class would be open for modification.

 # Structural Design Patterns